Updated on November 10, 2020

 Martin Jenkins was unanimously confirmed today to the California Supreme Court, making him the first openly gay justice on the state’s highest court.

-If confirmed, Jenkins, a deeply experienced jurist, who was born and raised in the Bay Area, would also be only the third Black man to serve as a justice in the state court’s history — and the first in 29 years.
+Jenkins, who was born and raised in the Bay Area, is also the third Black man to serve as a justice in the court’s history — and the first in 29 years.

-Newsom, in a statement, called Jenkins widely respected and “a decent man to his core.”
+Gov. Gavin Newsom, who nominated him, said in a statement last month that Jenkins is “a decent man to his core.”
 In the past two years, he has been Newsom’s judicial appointments secretary.

 A San Francisco native, Jenkins grew up cleaning office buildings and churches with his father, who was a clerk for the city and county of San Francisco and a janitor.